 Matthew R. Shindell

-Matthew R. Shindell is a Member in the firm’s Commercial Litigation, Health Care Law & Litigation and Insurance Coverage & Casualty Litigation Groups.
+Matthew R. Shindell is a Member of the firm’s Commercial Litigation, Health Care Law & Litigation and Insurance Coverage & Casualty Litigation Groups.
 His practice primarily concentrates on the defense of medical malpractice claims against physicians, nurses, medical practice groups, hospitals, long-term care facilities and community clinics.
-Matthew also defends complex liability claims involving consumer products and industrial equipment.
+Mr Shindell also defends complex liability claims involving consumer products and industrial equipment.
 In addition, he routinely handles complex commercial litigation cases.
 He regularly writes articles for legal, consumer and trade publications on topics pertaining to his areas of practice.

-Shindell has experience at the trial and appellate levels.
+Mr. Shindell has experience at the trial and appellate levels.
 For example, he recently earned a defense verdict in a legal malpractice case involving an underlying nursing home matter as well as a non-suit in a professional liability action against an attorney.

 - Bengal Converting Inc. v.
 Dual Printing, 2012 WL 831965 (E.D.Pa.
 2012) – In this breach of contract action, Mr. Shindell had the plaintiff’s negligence claim dismissed pursuant to the Gist of the Action Doctrine.